-For Flood Forecast issued by CWCCentral Water Commission at various stations please go to the website Flood Forecast
+For Flood Forecast issued by CWC at various stations please go to the website Flood Forecast

 Floods have been recurrent phenomenon in many parts of India, causing loss of lives and public property and bringing untold misery to the people, especially those in the rural areas.
 There is also a larger economic impact, as they derail economic activities, thus affecting growth.
 Indian continent has peculiar climatic conditions since it has floods in some parts whereas drought in other parts.
 Over the years, several expert Committees have studied the problems caused by floods and suggested various measures for their management to the Government.
 However, despite the various steps undertaken over the last five decades, the trend of increasing damage and devastation brought by floods has posed a challenge to the Government as well as to the people.
 The approaches to flood management presently exercised in India also need to give a re-look to have an integrated strategy for policy and management related to floods.